-The following table provides information regarding performance unit awards held by our named executive officers that vested during 2014.
+The following table provides information regarding performance unit awards held by our named executive officers that vested during 2018.
+None of our named executive officers exercised stock options in 2018.

 Stock Awards

 Name Number of Shares Acquired on Vesting (1) Value Realized on Vesting (2)

-Randolph L. Marten 4,553 \$99,518
+Randolph L. Marten 41,880 \$ 678,039

-Timothy M. Kohl 3,300 72,138
+Timothy M. Kohl 30,999 501,866

-Timothy P. Nash 2,328 50,879
+Timothy P. Nash 21,562 349,096

-James J. Hinnendael 1,853 40,496
+James J. Hinnendael 18,343 296,971

-John H. Turner 1,833 40,058
+John H. Turner 17,298 280,057

-- (1) This number reflects vesting in 2014 of 5 percent of the number of each named executive officer's unit awards, comprised solely of a service vesting component of 5 percent.
+- (1) This number reflects vesting in 2018 of each named executive officer's unit awards, comprised of a 31.9% performance vesting component based on our increase in net income in 2018 from 2017, and a service vesting component of 5% for awards granted in 2014 through 2016 and 10% for awards granted in 2017 and 2018.
+As permitted in the performance unit award agreements granted in 2014 and 2015, the Compensation Committee adjusted the calculation of the performance vesting component for 2018 to be based on our increase in net income instead of our increase in diluted net income per share.
+Additionally, the \$56.5 million deferred income taxes benefit in 2017 related to the federal Tax Cuts and Jobs Act of 2017 was excluded from the calculation of the increase in net income from 2017 to 2018.
+The calculation of the increase in net income also included an adjustment of 2017 net income to reflect a federal income tax rate of 21% instead of 35%, to be consistent with the federal rate in 2018.
 All payments are made in shares of common stock.
-In March 2015, one half of the vested performance units were paid to the named executive officers, while the other half were credited to each named executive officer's account within the Marten Transport, Ltd. Deferred Compensation Plan, which restricts the sale of vested shares to the later of each individual's termination of employment or attainment of age 62. - (2) The value realized on vesting has been determined based on the closing market price of our common stock which was \$21.86 per share on December 31, 2014.
+In February 2019, one half of the vested performance units were paid to the named executive officers, while the other half were credited to each named executive officer's account within the Marten Transport, Ltd. Deferred Compensation Plan, which restricts the sale of vested shares to the later of each individual's termination of employment or attainment of age 62. - (2) The value realized on vesting has been determined based on the closing market price of our common stock which was \$16.19 per share on December 31, 2018.